NadimBLT/SBGM/README.md

 ```
 MatrixModels, glmnet, BMN and FusedLasso.
 ```
-Note that the FusedLasso package is not maintained on the CRAN anymore.
-You can download it from source file which is attached in this file, but it work only on linux.
+Note that the FusedLasso package and the BMN package are not maintained on the CRAN anymore.
+You can download them from source file which is attached in this file, but they only work on linux.